07 4082 7470

 The Il Forno menu speaks for itself, with all the classics like Margherita and capricciosa pizzas and gnocchi and lasagna.
 So grab a seat, pick your poison and sip on a nice cold spritz while the chefs fire up the pizza oven.
 Vegan and vegetarian options are available too.

-For more tips on making the most of your Far North Queensland chat with our travel experts and suss out some snorkelling adventures to complete your tropical holiday!
+For more tips on making the most of your Far North Queensland experience chat with our travel experts online or call us 24/7.

 Jayme